-Sadoff composed the score for John Canemaker's Academy Award-winning film, The Moon and The Son: An Imagined Conversation, starring John Turturro and Eli Wallach.
+Sadoff composed the score for John Canemaker's Academy Award-winning film, The Moon and The Son: An Imagined Conversation, featuring John Turturro and Eli Wallach.
 The film held its premiere at The Museum of Modern Art.
 Other scores include those for works that revolve around pressing social issues, including the Emmy-nominated PBS Daughters of the Troubles, featuring Angelica Huston; the widely distributed 2013 short, Demand a Plan, an advertising campaign for gun control, worded by Julianne Moore; and the Oscar and Directors Guild awarded film Bleach, directed by CNN Senior Writer/Producer Bill Platt.
 In 2012, Sadoff produced the score for CNN's Obama Revealed, broadcast throughout the final months of the presidential campaign.

 In collaboration with the Film Society of Lincoln Center, Dr. Sadoff and Tisch School of the Arts Director of Animation John Canemaker produced Toons, Tunes, and Trikfilms — a decade of performances of ‘silent films’ accompanied by live ensembles.
 As part of the 2008 Tribeca Film Festival, Dr. Sadoff produced the 80-minute score for Rene Clair's 1928 silent masterpiece Les Deux Timides, composed by current Screen Scoring students.
 This featured performances by the NYU Chamber Orchestra, under the baton of renowned conductor/scholar Gillian B. Anderson, and narrated by Tribeca's Artistic Director and film historian, Peter Scarlet.

-With "Disney Legend" Buddy Baker, Dr. Sadoff founded the NYU/ASCAP Foundation Film Scoring Workshop, a premier and intensive training ground, now entering its twenty-first consecutive season.
+With "Disney Legend" Buddy Baker, Dr. Sadoff founded the NYU/ASCAP Foundation Film Scoring Workshop, a premier and intensive training ground, now entering its twenty-third consecutive season.
 The Buddy Baker Film Score Collection, resides as part of the Fales Special Collections in the NYU Bobst Library.
 The Leonard Rosenman Collection was inaugurated into the Fales collection in Spring 2009.

 As a creative director and music supervisor, Dr. Sadoff has produced websites in opera and film music, as well as having produced the largest live webcast of its day, Michael Jackson and Friends, from Munich, Germany, in 1999.
 He served as the executive producer for the 2004 Koch International release of an all-Khachaturian CD featuring pianist Boris Berezovsky.
 Of Sadoff’s debut as a pianist, Edward Rothstein wrote in the New York Times, "Sadoff played with a sure understanding of the structural requirements of the music — an impressive, strong, and incisive performance."
 He has been featured on WQXR's Young Artist's Showcase and has performed throughout the United States and Europe.
 An avid proponent of 20th-century music, he premiered works by such composers as Kenneth Frazelle.